jfrolich/authorize/README.md

 The first argument is the action this rule applies to.
 I would recommend to use the well known CRUD (`create`, `read`, `update`, and `delete`) actions, but you can also use something else (Authorize does not care).
 If you leave the first argument out and start with the description, the rule will apply to all actions.

-The second argument is a description, when this rule returns :unauthorized this will be passed as the reason.
+The second argument is a description, when this rule returns :error this will be passed as the reason.

 `struct_or_changeset` and `actor` are the variables that you can use in the rule's body.
 The `struct_or_changeset` is the resource, and `actor` is the actor that tries to perform the action.
 This can be anything you like.
 To make it work well with ecto we provide two helper methods `is_changeset?/1` and `get_struct/1`. `is_changeset/1` will return true if `struct_or_changeset` is a changeset. `get_struct/1` returns the struct.
 If the item is a changeset, it will return `changeset.data`.

-If there is no rule found that returns `:unauthorized` or `:ok`, the `authorize/3` function will return `{:unauthorized, _, "no authorization rule found"}`
+If there is no rule found that returns `:error` or `:ok`, the `authorize/3` function will return `{:error, "no authorization rule found"}`

 More examples in `test/authorize_test`.